Supreme Court sides with Black Lives Matter activist in First Amendment case

 Barrett knows well that the Supreme Court’s docket ranges from the monumental to the mundane.
 She was a clerk to Justice Antonin Scalia and is the fourth consecutive new justice to have worked there as a law clerk.

-Barrett, who began work less than a week ago, did not take part in the court’s opinions handed down Monday, which included vacating two decisions of the U.S. Court of Appeals for the 5th Circuit.
+Barrett, who began work less than a week ago, did not take part in the two opinions the court handed down Monday, each vacating a decision of the U.S. Court of Appeals for the 5th Circuit.

 In one, the appeals court had said Black Lives Matter activist DeRay Mckesson could be sued by a police officer who was injured in a 2016 protest in Louisiana.

-Mckesson organized the demonstration after the death of Alton Sterling, a Black man who was shot and killed by police after a struggle outside a convenience store, an incident caught on video.
+Mckesson organized the demonstration after the death of Alton Sterling, a Black man who was fatally shot by police after a struggle outside a convenience store, an incident caught on video.

 At the Baton Rouge protest, a police officer identified in court papers only as John Doe was struck by a projectile thrown by someone in the crowd.
 The officer suffered serious injuries, including to his brain.